rotty/tdns-cli/README.md

 information of what is currently working, and what is planned.

 `tdns-update` updates and/or monitors an entry in a DNS zone.
-The updating functionality is currently an _extremely_ limited subset of what the `nsupdate` utility from the ISC BIND provides, but providing both updates and monitoring in a single native executable is novel, at least to the author's knowledge.
+The updating functionality is currently a very limited subset of what the `nsupdate` utility from the ISC BIND provides, but providing both updates and monitoring in a single native executable is novel, at least to the author's knowledge.
 There are doubtlessly numerous shell scripts around that provide similar functionality, with varying degrees of sophistication. `tdns-update` aims to its job correctly and